Dog Fear and Anxiety Behaviour Problems

 STEP 2

-Start working with me on a 1:1 basis with your dog
+Start working on your plan

 STEP 3